asi-alliance/asi-chain/docs-site/docs/development/running-multiple-nodes.md

 ### Custom Network Topology

-You can create custom network configurations by modifying the docker-compose files:
+You can create custom network configurations by modifying the `docker compose` files:

+📝 Please note that "Custom Network Topology” will work only on localhost.

 ```yaml
 # custom-network.yml